iamtinhr/Laravel-H5P/readme.md

 ### Authorisation

 Most of the endpoints require authorisation, this is possible with laravel passport

-There is a [seeder](database/seeders/PermissionTableSeeder.php) to must be run in order to authrize

 User model is taken from [Auth](https://github.com/EscolaLMS/Auth) package.